HOW TO PROCESS HEMP?

 There are 3 Retting methods each with their own Pros & Cons, depending on your quality needs, this is an important step to consider.

-Field or Dew Retting (low cost, in a humid climate, lower quality)
+Field or Dew Retting (low cost, in a humid climate, slow process)

-Water Retting (higher cost, facility required, higher quality)
+Water Retting (higher cost, facility required, faster process)

-Chemical Retting (highest cost, facility required, chemical output, highest quality)
+Chemical Retting (highest cost, facility required, chemical output, fastest process)

 The Stalk contains both the Hurd & the Bast Fiber.
 In order to separate these materials after Retting, we much put the stalks through a process called Decortication.
 This separates the Bast Fiber from the Hurd core.